fernwolburg/COVID_prejudice/README.md

 # COVID_prejudice
-## This repository shows the data cleanup process for a research project done by Portland State University.
+## This repository shows the data-cleanup process for a research project done by Portland State University.

 #### Empirical findings revealed an inverse association between prejudice and COVID safety behaviors.
 That is, individuals who are more prejudiced are less likely to follow COVID safety guidelines.

 #### This repository shows the process used to clean the data.
+Disclosure: I do not show the dataframe itself, since it contains IP addresses.
+This is sensitive material and we are committed to the privacy of our participants.

 ### Data_cleanup
 ##### The purpose of this jupyter notebook file is to identify real responses, and reject fake responses (bots, people that did not pay attention).
 It does the following: